-The authors thank Stefano Profumo, Tsuguo Aramaki, and Regina Caputo for helpful discussions, and Dave Tucker-Smith for pointing out a plotting error in v1 of this work.
+The authors thank Stefano Profumo, Tsuguo Aramaki, and Regina Caputo for helpful discussions, and Dave Tucker-Smith for pointing out a plotting error in an earlier version of this work.
 K.E.O was supported by the MIT Undergraduate Research Opportunities Program, by the Mariana Polonsky Slocum (1955) Memorial Fund, and by the DeFlorez Endowment Fund.
-T.R.S. was supported in part by a Guggenheim Fellowship; the Edward, Frances, and Shirley B. Daniels Fellowship of the Harvard Radcliffe Institute; the Bershadsky Distinguished Fellowship of the Harvard Physics Department; and the Simons Foundation (Grant Number 929255, T.R.S).
-T.R.S. thanks the Kavli Institute for Theoretical Physics (KITP), the Aspen Center for Physics, and the Mainz Institute for Theoretical Physics for their hospitality during the completion of this work; this research was supported in part by grant no.~NSF PHY-2309135 to KITP, and performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
-This work was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC0012567.
+T.R.S. was supported in part by a Guggenheim Fellowship; the Edward, Frances, and Shirley B. Daniels Fellowship of the Harvard Radcliffe Institute; the Bershadsky Distinguished Fellowship of the Harvard Physics Department; and the Simons Foundation (Grant No.~929255).
+T.R.S. thanks the Kavli Institute for Theoretical Physics (KITP), the Aspen Center for Physics, and the Mainz Institute for Theoretical Physics for their hospitality during the completion of this work; this research was supported in part by Grant No.~NSF PHY-2309135 to KITP and performed in part at the Aspen Center for Physics, which is supported by National Science Foundation Grant No.~PHY-2210452.
+This work was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under Contract No.~DE-SC0012567.